wethegit/sweet-potato/utensils/README.md

 # sweet-potato-utensils 🥣

-Shared utility functions and variables used across the sweet-potato suite of packages.
+Shared utility functions and variables used across the sweet-potato packages.

 ## Usage